 Banks have established specialised mortgage companies that have taken on some of their residential and commercial mortgages.
 These mortgage companies issue covered bonds backed by these mortgages.
 (For further details, see box: Secured funding.)
-At end-2017, the volume outstanding in the market for covered bonds was NOK 545bn, or approximately 28% of the Norwegian bond market as a whole.1 Most banks jointly own mortgage companies with other banks, while the largest banks own their own mortgage companies.
-Issuing covered bonds via jointly-owned mortgage companies means that smaller banks also have access to a larger funding market.
+At end-2021, the volume outstanding in the market for Norwegian covered bonds was about NOK 630bn, or approximately 27% of the Norwegian bond market as a whole.
+Most banks jointly own mortgage companies with other banks, while the largest banks own their own mortgage companies.
+Issuing covered bonds via jointly owned mortgage companies means that smaller banks also have access to a larger funding market.
 Most covered bonds in the Norwegian market are issued at a floating rate, as most residential mortgages funded by the covered bonds are floating rate loans.

-1.2.2.4 Non-financial institutions (businesses)
+1.2.2.4 Non-financial enterprises (businesses)

-For non-financial institutions, bonds are an alternative to bank loans.
+For non-financial enterprises, bonds are an alternative to bank loans.
 Most Norwegian businesses are too small to issue bonds, and nearly all credit to businesses is channelled via banks.
-In recent years, however, an increasing number of businesses have obtained funding in the Norwegian bond market, and there has been an increase in the volume of bonds outstanding, to NOK 454bn at end-2017.
+In recent years, however, an increasing number of businesses have obtained funding in the Norwegian bond market, and there has been an increase in the volume of bonds outstanding (Table 1.1).
 Norwegian regulations relating to the issuance of bonds are more concise and standardised than they are in many other countries, which has probably facilitated access to the Norwegian bond market for a greater number of small Norwegian firms and also some foreign businesses.